nealvis/c64_samples_kick/astroblast/README.md

 4. **To Save the .ins file** press the **F11 key** and then set the filename and directory for the file to save.
 5. **Convert the .ins file to .bin** by using the following utility that comes with GoatTracker **`ins2snd2.exe file.ins file.bin -b`** This will create the .bin file from the .ins file.

+ ### Sprites
+ The sprites for the game were create via the Spritemate web application here: https://www.spritemate.com/.
+To edit the sprites, load the file `**astro_sprites.spm**` from within the web application